mongodb/docs/source/bulk.rst

 Ordered bulk write operations are batched and sent to the server in the order provided for serial execution.
-The return value is an instance of :py:class`~pymongo.results.BulkWriteResult` describing the type and count of operations performed.
+The return value is an instance of :py:class:`~pymongo.results.BulkWriteResult` describing the type and count of operations performed.

 .. code-block:: python